Coke eyes cannabis-infused drink market

 The potential product tie-up, reported by Canadian financial channel BNN Bloomberg, could help Coke`s efforts to overcome sluggish demand for its sugar-heavy sodas by diversifying into coffee and health-focused drinks.

 Big corporate names have inched into the marijuana industry since Canada approved recreational use, seeing the country as a production base and testing ground until U.S. Federal Law changes.

 "While there are opportunities in certain states in the USA for Coke to develop and sell a product it would put their banking relationships at jeopardy," said Bruce Campbell, a portfolio manager at Stonecastle Investment Management who has invested in marijuana producers.

 "Entry into a legalized Canadian market allows them to develop and build a brand while not breaking any laws."

-Coke and Aurora, in separate statements, each said they were interested in cannabidiol-infused beverages but would not comment on any specifics or talks.
-Aurora`s stock soared 17 percent, while Coke`s edged up slightly.
+Both Coke and Aurora, in separate statements, said they were interested in cannabidiol infused beverages but could not comment on any market speculation.

 "Along with many others in the beverage industry, we are closely watching the growth of non-psychoactive CBD as an ingredient in functional wellness beverages around the world," Coke said in its statement on Monday.